Karoqnq/bite_spring2024_is/h3-web.md

 - Did this in class, not sure if I have to redo it.

 ## c) Not outdated.
 Update all operating system and all applications in your Linux.
+Ran the following code ($ sudo apt-get -y dist-upgrade) to make sure everything was up to date
 ![image](https://github.com/Karoqnq/bite_spring2024_is/assets/112175331/1668da20-5c4b-4d1b-9a59-27611130dac7)

 ## d) Sequel.
 Solve SQLZoo: